ericbalawejder/password-generator/README.md

-### Password Generator
+## Password Generator
-Create a policy to generate a random password.
+Create a random password to match a given policy.
 Built with Spring Boot.

 ### How to run:
 To run locally: